Exercise Library

 Decline Sit-Up

-Secure your feet in the pads of a decline sit-up bench.
-Hold your fingers at the sides of your head or across your chest.
-Crunch the trunk and sit up to bring yourself up as far as possible.
+Anchored on a decline bench, hold your fingers at the sides of your head.
+Crunch the trunk maximally to push the lower back into the bench before hinging at the hip to sit up as far as possible.
 Return to the bottom while maintaining tension in the abs and repeat.

 Purpose